Learning functions varying along a central subspace: Central subspace and contour regression

 \subsection{Simple contour regression}

-We start with Simple Contour Regression (SCR) \cite{li2005contour} which utilizes the fact that the contour directions of $f$ are orthogonal to the active subspace.
+We start with Simple Contour Regression (SCR) \cite{li2005contour} which utilizes the fact that the contour directions of $f$ are orthogonal to the central subspace.
 Let $\alpha>0$ and define the following conditional covariance matrix:

 where $(\tilde{\bx},\tilde{y})$ and $(\bx,y)$ are two independent samples.